 Since the first units of Bitcoin were mined in 2009, the digital currency has generated widespread visibility.
 However, this innovative technological innovation is not without its limitations.
 This article will touch on Bitcoin's biggest shortcomings.

 Bitcoin miners are entities that complete the complex mathematical equations needed to facilitate BTC's blockchain activities.
 In return for their services, miners are awarded an amount of Bitcoin for every block of source code completed via the network's proof-of-work algorithm.
 Given this compensation structure and BTC's elevated value, Bitcoin mining can be lucrative.

 One major challenge faced by the Bitcoin network is the difficulty it has faced when making crucial decisions.
 Because of its decentralised nature, this network needs to obtain the support of miners in order to make key changes.

 To bring about a significant change, such as increasing the size of the blocks in Bitcoin's blockchain, the network would need to execute a hard fork, which is a permanent change in the digital currency's protocol.
 When a hard fork takes place, blocks mined using the old rules are rejected by the new blockchain.

 For the Bitcoin network to execute one of these forks, miners commanding a supermajority of hashing (also known as processing) power must signal in favour of the proposed change.
-At the time of this report (13 June 2018), the network would need 75% of all hashing power to signal support for such an alteration to take place.
+As of June 2018, the network would need 75% of all hashing power to signal support for such an alteration to take place.

 Bitcoin Transaction Processing Limitations